nickeldan/vanilla_squad/README.rst

 placeholder.h defines a single macro: **PLACEHOLDER()**.
 If either the **DEBUG** or **VASQ_ALLOW_PLACEHOLDER** macros are defined, then **PLACEHOLDER()** will resolve to a no op.
-Otherwise, it will resolve to a static assertion of 0.
+Otherwise, it will resolve to a compiler error.
 The intended use case is

 .. code-block:: c